 The United Nations Educational, Scientific, and Cultural Organization declared International Jazz Day in 2011 “to highlight jazz and its diplomatic role of uniting people from all corners of the globe.”
-Every year, it is commemorated on April 30th, and people can celebrate any way they want.
+Every year, it is commemorated on April 30th, and people can celebrate in any way they want.

-Over the last 12 years, International Jazz Day has grown to become the world’s largest annual celebration of jazz.
+Since 2012, International Jazz Day has grown to become the world’s largest annual celebration of jazz.
 It is a worldwide movement that annually engages people on all continents through educational programs, performances, community outreach, and media coverage.

 International Jazz Day is a UNESCO-sponsored event to honor “the virtues of jazz as an educational tool, as well as a force for peace, unity, dialogue, and increased cooperation among people.”